- Cancer Information

 Children often work through feelings slowly, facing them in bearable doses.
 Allow children space to grieve – you do not need to “fix” their sorrow.
 Let them know that it is natural for people to express sadness in various ways, just as they express other emotions.

-For bereavement information and support, call Cancer Council 13 11 20 or contact one of these organisations:
+For bereavement information and support, call Cancer Council 13 11 20 or contact one of these organisations or services:

 We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this book.